-(NPL) ratio but due to the adoption of IFRS 9 it has been necessary to change the definition.
-The non-performing ratio that the Bank uses, depicted in Exhibit 4.21, is based on the gross carrying amount of loans to customers that are in default (i.e. stage 3), see Section 4.2.1 for further details on the Bank's definition of default.
-When doing comparisons on NPL ratios between different banks it must be borne in mind that an industry standard has not yet emerged on how to define the NPL.
+The non-performing ratio that the Bank uses, depicted in Exhibit 4.20, is based on the gross carrying amount of loans to customers that are in default (i.e. stage 3), see Section 4.2.1 for further details on the Bank's definition of default.
+The Bank monitors the non-performing loans (NPL) ratio on a regular basis, however when comparing NPL ratios between different banks it must be borne in mind that an industry standard has not yet emerged on how to define the NPL.
 The NPL ratio will usually not be comparable between banks unless they use the exact same definition.
-The exposure amounts used to calculate the NPL ratio can be seen in Note 50 in the Consolidated Financial Statements.
-The Bank's NPL ratio was 2.9% at year-end 2020 compared with 3.0% at year-end 2019.
+The exposure amounts used to calculate the NPL ratio can be seen in Note 49 in the Consolidated Financial Statements.
+The Bank's NPL ratio was 2.0% at year-end 2021 compared with 2.9% at year-end 2020, largely due to repayments in full of loans in stage 3.

-4.10 COVID-19 considerations
+4.10 COVID-19 Considerations

-The COVID-19 pandemic has had a significant impact on the Bank's customers, although the impact varies significantly across sectors, with tourism being the hardest hit corporate sector.
-While some customers' cash flow has been significantly negatively affected, the Bank has been mindful not to exacerbate the crisis unduly, as its interests, as well as those of the broader Icelandic economy, generally lie with supporting viable firms through the COVID-19 crisis, which is generally perceived to be temporary.
-This section describes two general measures that the Bank participated in and how exposures to the tourism sector were analysed for impairment and capital purposes.
+The COVID-19 pandemic has had a pronounced impact on the Bank's customers, although the impact varies significantly across sectors, with tourism being the hardest hit corporate sector.
+While some customers' cash flow has been negatively affected, the Bank has been mindful not to exacerbate the crisis unduly, as its interests, as well as those of the broader Icelandic economy, generally lie with supporting viable firms through the COVID-19 crisis, which is generally perceived to be temporary.